 - 45. Where possible, you should provide a logbook sheet with evidence.
-Where you do not have evidence on which to rely, you may complete and submit a personal statement (to access, click here). - 46.
+Where you do not have evidence on which to rely, you may complete and submit a personal statement. - 46.
 You may use a maximum of 4 personal statements in your portfolio. - 47.
 The decision whether to accept a personal statement is at the discretion of CILEx Regulation.